cadin/panels/docs/comic-data/panels.md

 FOR NONLINEAR COMICS ONLY
 {: .text-yellow-300 .fs-2 .lh-0}

-In a comic with a [branching storyline](({{site.baseurl}}/docs/nonlinear-comics)), this function defines the next sequence to present by returning the target sequence number.
+In a comic with a [branching storyline](({{site.baseurl}}/docs/nonlinear-comics)), this function defines the next sequence to present by returning the target sequence id.
 This function is called when the panel scrolls off screen (before resetting the panel).

-For more information see [Custom Functions]({{site.baseurl}}/docs/comic-data/custom-functions).

-### updateFunction

-default: nil
-{: .prop-default}

-A custom update function for this panel.
-This function gets called for every frame update.
-It runs independently from rendering, so you can perform custom logic here while still letting Panels handle panel rendering

-For more information see [Custom Functions]({{site.baseurl}}/docs/comic-data/custom-functions).